Retro Puppet Master (1999)

 Sutkei is enraged and his servants kill Toulon's co-horts and Afzel himself as well as kidnapping Ilsa in which Toulon must make a stand against them with the help of his puppets in order to rescue her.

-This flick was very necessary showing what happened in the beginning but it's a bit confusing wondering if it does follow the films beforehand since the characters on these wooden puppets look similar to the one's in the present.
+Bottom line is that this flick was very necessary showing what happened in the beginning but it's a bit confusing wondering if it does follow the films beforehand since the characters on these wooden puppets look similar to the one's in the present.
 For example there's a wooden Blade and he was created in another prequel called Puppet Master III: Toulon's Revenge.
 Well it's just a case of bad writing in my opinion.
 Yet, this film isn't too bad since we show interesting locations and the odd special effects too.

 There's nice romantic moments on how Toulon and Ilsa first met as well as his adventures trying to save her from the evil grasp of the First Servant which looked nicely done.